cupidthecat/cupid-nes/README.md

 - **Integrated Test Suite**
   A comprehensive set of tests exercises every instruction and addressing mode.
 The tests print PASS/FAIL messages to the console.

-- **Basic PPU Emulation**
+- **Basic PPU Emulation & New PPU Enhancements**
+  - **Tile Rendering:**
-  A simple PPU implementation that renders the first pattern table (CHR-ROM data) as a grid of 16×16 8×8 tiles.
-  This is used in graphical mode to visualize tile data from loaded ROMs.
+    Renders the first pattern table (CHR-ROM data) as a grid of 16×16 8×8 tiles for visualizing tile data from loaded ROMs.
+  - **Sprite Zero Hit:**
+    A specific signal triggered when the first sprite (sprite zero) overlaps with the background.
+It’s used by some games for timing.
+The implementation will detect when pixels from sprite zero overlap with background pixels.
+  - **Sprite Priority:**
+    Determines whether a sprite should be drawn in front of or behind the background based on its attributes and the background pixel values.
+  - **OAM (Object Attribute Memory):**
+    Sprites (or “objects”) are defined in OAM.
+Each sprite entry includes the tile index, x and y position, attributes (such as palette selection, priority, and flipping), etc.

 ## Project Structure